Karen Goldberg: Electrophilic Oxidation Catalysis

-Over thirty years ago, Shilov discovered the selective oxidization of alkanes in the presence of platinum-based metals.
+Over thirty years ago, Alexander Shilov discovered the selective oxidization of alkanes in the presence of platinum-based metals.
 This was impractical because it required a stoichiometric oxidant in addition to the catalytic Pt(II) metal, which led Goldberg to inquire deeper into understanding C-H bond activation, oxidation, and C-heteroatom bond formation, leading to the development of more practical products.
 In recent studies of utilizing alkanes, Goldberg has investigated the functionalization of alkanes through oxidation reactions using platinum-based catalysts.

 The reaction of pivaldehyde with water catalyzed by para-cymene Ru complexes to form a carboxylic acid and hydrogen gas.

 Pt(II) methyl complexes are key intermediates in both the Shilov methane oxidation system and in more recent catalytic Pt methane oxidation systems.
 Goldberg's research involves formation of alcohols from alkanes using platinum or other late metal catalysts, including ruthenium, iridium and rhodium.
 As a result, her research discovered a method of using a family of Ru(II) diamine complexes as a precatalyst to provide selectivity and high conversion of aldehydes to carboxylic acids over the competing aldehyde disproportionation reaction.

 Lithium aluminum hydride has widely been used as strong reducing reagent.
 However, it is difficult to reduce resonance stabilized carbonyl groups present in esters and lactones to alcohols.
 It was then that her research group came up with idea of hydrogenation of esters and lactones to form alcohol using base-free metal-catalyzed complexes.
 The catalyst that gave rise to a high yield of formate esters is a half-sandwich iridium bipyridine complex.
 The same half-sandwich complexes of iridium and rhodium were used as competent catalysts to hydrogenate carboxylic acids under relatively mild conditions.
 The mechanism behind this reaction involves hydride transfer from catalyst to formic acid as the main part of the reaction.

 Through the Center for Enabling New Technology through Catalysis (CENTC), Goldberg also contributed to finding methods of activating strong bonds such as C-H, C-C, C-O, C-N, and N-H. Through this, the Goldberg research group discovered how to functionalize these bonds once they are activated through oxidative addition and reductive elimination.
 This investigation provided detailed mechanisms, intermediates, and kinetic barriers for these catalytic processes.